List of Futurama characters: Boxy

 Boxy is a crude robot only able to communicate by beeping.
-He is frequently seen in the company of Calculon, and played the role of Calculon's half-brother in the All My Circuits soap opera where his objections sound like he's backing up.
+He is frequently seen in the company of Calculon, and played the role of Calculon's half-brother in the All My Circuits soap opera where his objections sound like he is backing up.
 His noise is made by a synthesizer.

 Brain Slugs

 Brain Slugs are small, one-eyed, vaguely sluglike aliens which attach themselves to the heads of sentient beings to control them.
 Brain slugs apparently use this as a method of trapping more "prey", since those beings under brain slug control are driven by the desire to place brain slugs on other beings.
 It is hinted that the host under the brain slug's control retains awareness of their condition, which Hermes referred to as a "nightmare".
 The brain slug can be seen in numerous episodes, normally attached to Hermes.
-For a short time, Fry had one attached, but according to the professor, it "starved to death" due to Fry's low intelligence.
+For a short time, Fry had one attached, but according to the professor, it "starved to death".